Pre-Law Advising and Academic Planning

 - Students in the MBA program at Elmhurst can take The Legal and Ethical Framework of Business to learn the fundamental concepts and legal principles applicable to the global business community.

 In addition, the College’s Russell G. Weigand Center for Professional Excellence can help you identify opportunities to learn more about the field through volunteering, mentoring and internships.

-We encourage you to work closely with your pre-law advisor when choosing courses at Elmhurst.
+We encourage you to work closely with the pre-law advisor when choosing courses at Elmhurst.